oldstuffs/configs/README.md

 ## Extensions

 ### Bukkit
+First of all you need `configs-bukkit` dependencies.
-To activate the Bukkit's extensions you have to run `BukkitExtensions.registerExtensions();` code before the all things.
+Secondly, you have to run `BukkitExtensions.registerExtensions();` code before the all things.
+Done.

 ## Supporters